7mind/.github/profile/README.md

-We make complex things to make Scala ecosystem better and Scala engineers productive
+We create complex tools which make Scala ecosystem better and Scala engineers productive.

 Our notable projects include